Azure/azure-openapi-validator/docs/rules.md

 ### TrackedResourceSchemaTags

-Every tracked resource MUST support tags as an optional property.
-The specified tracked resource either does not have tags mentioned as a property or it is mentioned but marked as required.
+Every tracked resource **must** support tags as an **optional** property.
+The specified tracked resource either does not have 'tags' as a property or has 'tags' marked as required.

 Please refer to [tracked-resource-schema-tags.md](./tracked-resource-schema-tags.md) for details.